 They say that even a mere rag has its own story.
 Well, imagine what kind of story a traditional Jamaica costume can tell us – a story with no beginning, but with such a colourful, vibrant and ever-changing ending.

 Jamaican clothes are gauzy but well-tailored.
-Most of the fabrics used to create colourful outfits such as the quadrille dress, the Kariba suit or the so-called Yucatan shirt allows the skin to breathe during hot weather without compromising style.
+Most of the fabrics used to create colourful outfits such as the quadrille dress, the Kariba suit or the so-called Yucatan shirt allow the skin to breathe during hot weather without compromising style.

 If you are still wondering what do Jamaicans wear, the colonial era’s influence is still visible, as you can see if you follow the link.
 Although Jamaicans have a strong bond with their past, they didn’t mind incorporating elements belonging to other cultures.
 Called fusion, an artistic style popularised by music and theatre, has also inspired fashion designers to create unique pieces.